| A

 by

-from the carinal canals.
-In this specimen, medullary rays
+the carinal canals.

 can be seen between the carinal canals and secondary xylem.